Add Assets to Your Video | HeyGen Academy

 For images, you can adjust the corner radius to create softer edges or edit visuals using AI.
 Simply enter an edit prompt, select your preferred AI engine, and optionally add a reference image to guide the result.

-To add visual variety, open the Elements tab.
-Here, you’ll find premium elements such as shapes, frames, stickers, and icons that can enhance your design.
+To add more visual variety, open the Elements tab.
+Here, you will find premium elements such as shapes, frames, stickers, and icons that can enhance your design.

 Add and style text

 Text elements can be dragged and resized anywhere on the canvas.
-You can also select multiple elements at once to align or group them for cleaner layouts.
+You can also select multiple elements at once to align or group them for a cleaner layout.

 Add captions